Alirsni/DailyReports/README.md

 ## Task Details

 1. **Task 1**: [Hiisun]
-   - Start time: [18:28]
+   - Start time: [16:12]
-   - End time: [21:30]
+   - End time: [18:35]
-   - Duration:  about 3 H
+   - Duration:  about 2 H and 20 min
-   - Progress: [Paymment]
+   - Progress: [fixing bugs]
-   - Additional notes: 2 payment pages done!
+   - Additional notes: change some small details like transfering styles and remove some small parts.

 ## Challenges and Roadblocks

-Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: some responsive design are need more time to do.
+Throughout the day, I encountered the following challenges and roadblocks that impacted my progress: not much

 ## Next Steps

-Based on the progress made today and the remaining tasks, the following steps should be taken: fixing bugs and change small details .
+Based on the progress made today and the remaining tasks, the following steps should be taken: starting learning the js again

 ## Conclusion
-at all as my first exprience of a project it was good but it was a lot of pressure on me and it used a lot of my time.
+it is new week with new plans